 Here, you reinforce your initial claim.
 If your headline demands trust, here’s your opportunity to explain why they should listen to you.
 Use 3rd party proof and statistics to ground your point in data.

-Now that you have an argument laid out, it’s time to engage.
-Ask yourself what you think your customers want.
-Make that your call to action.
+Ask yourself what you think your customers want, that would be a great call-to-action.
 If visitors need a bit more buttering up, you may add a second call to action later on.

 What emotional states would you like to invoke in your customers?
 Comfort?
 Joy, perhaps?
 Your hero image should show them what they could experience with your band.